-AS - In year 12 you will learn about materials and components, famous designers and design movements.
-The coursework consists of two design project.
-Designed to give you an in-depth understanding of a range of materials and processes.
+In year 12 you will learn about materials and components, famous designers and design movements.
+The coursework consists of a manufacturing projects and two design projects designed to give you an in-depth understanding of a range of materials and processes.

-A2 - in year 13 you will undertake a single major project where you will design and make a piece of furniture.
+In year 13 you will undertake a single major project where you will design and make a product of your choice, this is a real challenge for you to come up with your own problem to solve and your own product with a matching design folder.

-During both years two of the lessons a week will be on the theory exams and the others will be on the controlled assessment.
+During both years, two of the lessons a week will be on the theory aspect of materials, processes, industrial practise and the designs of others etc.